flame/blis/docs/PerformanceSmall.md

 register (for the datatype in question); and
 3. 2.0, since an FMA instruction fuses two operations (a multiply and an add).

-The problem size range, represented on the x-axis, is usually sampled in increments of 4 up to 800 for the cases where one or two dimensions is small (and constant) and up to 400 in the case where all dimensions (m, n, and k) are bound to the problem size (i.e., square matrices).
+The problem size range, represented on the x-axis, is sampled in increments of 4 up to 800 for the cases where one or two dimensions is small (and constant) and up to 400 in the case where all dimensions (e.g. _m_, _n_, and _k_) are bound to the problem size (i.e., square matrices).

 Note that the constant small matrix dimensions were chosen to be _very_ small--in the neighborhood of 8--intentionally to showcase what happens when